sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ```

 ## Using the Token
-After you have received a valid token, you include it in the header when making API calls.
+After you have received a valid token, include it in the header when making API calls.

 ```http
 Authorization: Bearer <token>